MicrosoftDocs/learn/learn-pr/iot/threadx-event-notification/includes/9-summary.md

 ## Introduction

 We discussed several important terms and concepts in this module, as they're related to ThreadX.
-Here are brief definitions of some key points.
+Here are some brief definitions of the key points.

 ### Producer-consumer problem